Claude Code Insights

 Just copy this into Claude Code to add it to your CLAUDE.md.

-User was frustrated by Claude running slow tests unnecessarily, causing long waits, and explicitly told Claude to stop in at least one session.
+User was frustrated by Claude running full test suites causing long waits, especially in Rust crypto projects.

 Just copy this into Claude Code and it'll set it up for you.